 My rating: 3 of 5 stars

 Fans of post apocalyptic fiction, fantasy, mythology, coming of age themes, and computer games will probably love Runemarks, the debut young adult novel by Joanne Harris.
-Better known for her adult relationship novels (Chocolate, Coastliners, Blackberry Wine), Harris takes on Norse mythology, setting this book in early Christian England.
+Better known for her adult relationship novels (Chocolate, Coastliners, Blackberry Wine), Harris takes on Norse mythology, setting this book in an early Christian village.
 The landscape, with its gigantic horses carved into hillsides and its prehistoric burial mounds, plays a major role in this tale.
 Fourteen year old Maddy has been shunned by her village as long as she can remember.
 She’s obviously different, with the strange marking on her hand and her dreamy, otherworldly demeanor.
 She finally finds acceptance in the friendship and tutelage of The One-Eyed Man, a peddler who, during his yearly visits, recognizes Maddy’s specialness and educates her in the old ways, which include runes, spells, glamours, and all sort of “other” beings.
 Maddy is being groomed to go on a quest to save the worlds above and below.

 Runemarks is exceedingly long.
 It’s very atmospheric, but unless the reader has a strong interest in its mythology and belief system, it fails to hold interest throughout all of Maddy’s ongoing trials and tribulations.
 Runemarks is well written, and recommended for anyone, young adult or older, who enjoys fantastical fiction.